 The Princes’ Islands are about 19km from the main Istanbul marinas but only the largest four of the islands are open to the public; Büyükada, Heybeliada, Burgazada, and Kınalıada.
 It is not permitted to drive on the islands so you will find buggies or fayton (horse and carriage) to help visitors get around.

 Learning to sail on the Bosphorus

-Our team of 16 boarded the two Azure 33 class yachts on the Kalamis Marina and after a short briefing we headed off into the waves of the Bosphorus raising the sails to go!
+Our team of 16 boarded the two Azure 33 class yachts on the Kalamis Marina and after a short briefing, we headed off into the waves of the Bosphorus raising the sails to go!
 The winds were light in the morning so the sail was pretty effortless.
-As we learnt the ropes, two dolphins darted past although they didn’t hang around for long.
+As we learned the ropes, two dolphins darted past although they didn’t hang around for long.

 The golden sunset over Kalamis Marina behind the silhouette of the boats was beautiful.
-Perfect end to wonderful day with my fellow sailors!
+The perfect end to a wonderful day with my fellow sailors!